kloentje2/fivem-webapi/README.md

 http://server-ip:port/stop<br>
 http://server-ip:port/restart<br>

-When you want to use one of these functions you need to use the API Key that you've changed You can use the key as a URL query
+When you want to use one of these functions you need to use the API Key that you've changed.<br>
+You can use the key as a URL query

 http://server-ip:port/start?key=123456<br>